henryhobhouse/CV/README.md

 Ambition is to move complete product online although startup constraints slowed this down.

 #### Digital Consultant - Django Consulting ( 2012 - 2015 )
-Advising businesses on their digital strategy and then helping execute on that advise.
+Advising businesses on their digital strategy and then help execute on that advice.

 #### Founder and Product - DropWines ( 2012 )
 Founded to make wine exploration easier and more fun.
 Built on Spree (Ruby on Rails ecommerce) framework we eventually built our own